Disclosure: When you buy through links on our website we may earn a commission.

 When we talk about everything TSA approved, we must include checked bags.
 The checked baggage process is for people who want to bring a larger amount of personal belongings that will not all fit in their carry on luggage.
 You should consider checking your bags if you’re going to bring full-size toiletries, multi tools, sharp objects, and other items you can not take in your carry on.

-During the complex mile trip, the airport personnel loads your luggage onto a cart and bulk scan for any signs of explosives.
-Then it is loaded into the cargo hold of your airplane.
+During the complex mile trip, the airport personnel load your luggage onto a cart and bulk scan for any signs of explosives.
+Then, it is loaded into the cargo hold of your airplane.

-Checked luggage has guidelines you must follow, but each airline sets its own restrictions.
-They are things like dimensions and weight restrictions.
+Checked luggage has guidelines you must follow, but each airline sets its own restrictions for dimensions and weight restrictions.
 It is best to check the airline you will fly with after looking at the requirements for everything TSA approved.

-I will list the most typical weights and dimensions for most airlines.
+I will list the average weights and dimensions for most airlines.
 The weight limit is 40 and 50 pounds for a checked bag, and the linear inches are 62.
-To figure out the linear inches for your bag, simply add the width, length, and depth of your bag, and you will have the linear inches.
-For example is the overall dimensions of a suitcase if 27.95″ × 19.6″ × 13.4″ then the linear measurement is 27.95 + 19.6 + 13.4 = 60.95 linear inches.
+To figure out the linear inches for your bag, simply add the width, length, and depth of your bag.
+For example, if the overall dimensions of a suitcase if 27.95″ × 19.6″ × 13.4″, then the linear measurement is 27.95 + 19.6 + 13.4 = 60.95 linear inches.

-What Things Can NOT Go In Checked Luggage?
+List Of What Can NOT Go In Checked Luggage?

 Because this is everything TSA approved I have made a comprehensive list of 58 items you cannot put in your checked luggage.
 Some are obvious, and some are eye-openers.